Value Proposition Canvas - Part One

 Exhilaration – Hearing a roar when I accelerate

-Removing stress – Parallel parking makes me anxious
+Removing stress – Parallel parking always makes me anxious

 Dependability – I don’t want surprise expenses